 The heart chakra (Anahata) is located in the central channel of the spine near the heart, some people have doubts that Anahata is located on the left side of the chest which is heart position, but its actual position is the center of our chest.

-The Beej mantra/seed syllable is the dark-grey mantra "yam" यं.
+The Beej mantra/seed syllable is the mantra "yam" यं.
 One who activates Heart Chakra always feels love, compassion, devotion and surrounded by lovely persons.
 You will focus on the harmonious relationship, forgiveness, trust and unconditional love.
 The perfect power of this chakra is when it is balanced in terms of love for self and others.

 Vishuddha or Vishuddhi, or throat chakra is the fifth primary chakra in our body.
 Vishuddha is positioned at the throat region above the collarbone in the center of the throat (Larynx).
 The Beeja Mantra of Vishuddha is the syllable हं haṃ.
 This Chakra reigns all the energies connected with the throat mainly vocal.
 When this Chakra is fully balanced, your communication skills are enhanced.